JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 ![image](https://github.com/user-attachments/assets/5ee0947d-3879-4d6b-8489-ebcf41aa2c18)
 7. Whichever way you are using it, when selecting your project in the top left, it should say, "You've activated your full account."

-# Step 2: Setting up the Cloud VM Instance
+# 📍Step 2: Setting up the Cloud VM Instance

 Now we set up the instance where N8N will run.